 Ganesha Symbolism: Head

 Elephants use their heads to break paths through the forest.
 This symbolizes breaking through obstacles on every level.
 In addition, elephants have small eyes in proportion to their large heads.
 This symbolizes the ability to focus and concentrate.
+In addition, elephants are purported to see things bigger than they actually are.
+This is connected with the psychological symbolism of humility and the surrendering of pride.
 On the other hand, the mouth of an elephant is proportionately large.
 This represents the natural desire to enjoy food and life.

 Meaning of Ganesha’s Large Ears

 Ganesha’s large elephant ears represent willingness to listen and bring together ideas.
 This creates success in human affairs.
 Ganesha’s large ears also indicate the wisdom of hearing all sides of an issue.
 In the natural world, the large ears of the elephant help to keep them cool in a hot desert environment.
 The blood vessels of the ears are close to the skin and release heat.

 Ganesha’s trunk is able to hold anything in the universe.
 This symbolizes the idea that successful people hold whatever life brings.
 The trunk of an elephant has the ability to uproot large trees or to pick up a small needle.
 This signifies mastery in both the physical world and in the world of more subtle energy and vibrations.
 Next to the trunk are two tusks.
 Sometimes one of the tusks (the left one) is depicted as broken.
 Ganesha’s two tusks represent wisdom and emotion – the right being wisdom and the broken left representing emotion.
 His broken tusk tells people that they must overcome their emotions with wisdom to attain perfection.